A counterintuitive approach to business success? Being kind

 As an employee, are you going to be happier in a company that you feel is empathetic?
 The answer is probably yes.
 Happiness may not be a financial measure, but there is evidence to suggest that happier employees are more engaged and productive.
 And this does have an impact on the bottom line.

 In Jim Stengel’s book, Grow: How Ideals Power Growth and Profit and the World’s Greatest Companies, the author tracked 50 companies that valued their employees and had purpose-driven programs, strategies, missions, and go-to market tactics.
-He tracked the stock price performance of these companies over a ten-year period, and these companies outperformed the S&P Top 500 by 400%.
+He tracked the stock price performance of these companies over a ten-year period, and these companies outperformed the S&P 500 by 400%.

 A culture of kindness enables innovation